jimasp/behave-vsc/README.md

 - "Find All Step References" from inside a step file.
 (Default keybinding Alt+F12.)
 - Quickly navigate between steps in the Step References Window.
 (Default keybindings F4 + Shift F4.)
 - Supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
 (Each project folder must have its own distinct features/steps folders.)
+- Smart feature step autocompletion.
+(When editing a feature file, only steps valid in the context will be shown, for example "But" after "Given" will only show `@given` or `@step` step suggestions.)
+- Feature file auto-indentation formatting and keyword highlighting.

 ---